Overview

 J-6 C4/Cyber Directorate Lead

-LTC TC White brings a diverse background of military, entrepreneurial, and government experience to his current role.
-He began his career in the US Navy as a Computer Peripheral Technician, serving on Spruance Class destroyers and deploying twice to the Persian Gulf.
-After founding a successful computer business in 1993, he returned to Federal Service at The Naval Information Warfare Center - Atlantic in 2007, working as an IT Project Manager and Contracting Officers Representative.
-In 2019, White was commissioned as a major in the Joint Services Detachment and became the first J6 Lead, making a significant impact by shaping, developing and enhancing the JSD's J6 capabilities.
+LTC White brings a diverse background of military, entrepreneurial, and government experience to his current role.
+He began his career in the US Navy as a Computer Peripheral Technician, serving on Spruance-class destroyers and deploying twice to the Persian Gulf.
+After founding a successful computer business in 1993, he returned to Federal Service at The Naval Information Warfare Center - Atlantic in 2007, as an IT Project Manager and Contracting Officer's Representative.
+He currently serves as Naval Messaging Shore Lead, supervising sites in Hawaii, Guam, Norfolk, and Naples, Italy.
+In 2019, White was commissioned as a major in the Joint Services Detachment and became the first J6 Lead, making a significant impact by shaping, developing, and enhancing the JSD's J6 capabilities.
 He was promoted to LTC on May 20, 2023.

 LTC Brandon Sade